barney-s/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Visualising the data set
-- Histogram of the count for each of the traffic sign class
+- Histogram of the count for each of the traffic sign class for train,valid and test data-sets.
+All the data-sets are proportional.
 ![alt text][image1]
 - Displaying 3 images per traffic signs for all traffic signs
 ![alt text][image2]